DON’T THINK THAT IF YOU JUST HAD A GREAT PEP TALK OR SOME OTHER PSYCHOLOGICAL GIMMICK, YOU WOULD SUDDENLY BE ABLE TO PERFORM A MIRACLE…

 - “I don’t know what it is, but I just can’t seem to get started when I play in the morning.”

 - “I always give my best effort but somehow I just don’t seem to get the same results when it’s raining.”

 - “I just don’t play well when my father comes to watch.”

-All of these statements—these beliefs—and many more like them crop up in the conversation and, worse, in the psychological preparation of athletes.
+All of these statements—these beliefs—and many more like them crop up in the conversation and worse, in the mental preparation of athletes.
 The results can be very negative because if you are convinced you have a reason to perform poorly there is a much better chance that you will in fact perform poorly.

-You may choose to play poorly when your father is watching because of something destructive in your relationship, but you have to realize that your performance is a choice you are making, and not something that must automatically happen.
-The best choice you can make is to take all the circumstances into consideration and then make a simple statement to yourself.
+Mentally tough athletes realize that their performance is a choice.
+The best choice you can make is to take all the circumstances into consideration and then make a simple statement to yourself:

 “Under these circumstances there are athletes in the world who could perform well.
 I choose to be one of those athletes.”
 Period.

 The best preparation is no preparation.
 Your preparation is what you have been doing all year long—practicing, repeating, repeating, practicing.

 Proper mental preparation is not much more than making sure you aren’t giving in or being victimized by negative or stupid ways of thinking.
 Let me give an example and elaborate.
 A surprising number of basketball players are victimized by a variety of shooting superstitions.
 “If I shoot well in practice the day before the game, I don’t shoot well in the game.”
 Or, “If I shoot well in warm ups before the game, I won’t shoot well during the actual game itself.”
 Conversely, “If I’m missing in warm ups, I usually hit during the game.”